youngathpark1/Music-Genre-Classification-Capstone-Project/README.md

 ---
 # Conclusions / Future Considerations

 Working with raw music audio files, I leveraged a Python module Librosa to perform my own feature extraction.
 Using these features which are numerical representation of the samples, I ran various traditional classifiers such as Logistic Regression, KNN, Random Forests, SVM, Gradient Boost, and XGBoost.
-Out of these traditional classifiers, SVM was the best performer and scored 100% accuracy with training data and 72% accuracy with unseen test data.
+Out of these traditional classifiers, SVM was the best performer and scored 100% accuracy with training data and 72% accuracy with unseen testing data.

 To incorporate deep learning models, I extracted Mel-Spectrograms for all the audio samples.
-However, since 1,000 music samples were not enough to train a deep learning model, I sliced each 30 sec sample into 10 different 3 sec mini-samples.
+However, since 1,000 music samples were not enough to train a deep learning model, I sliced each 30 sec sample into 10 separate chunks, each 3 seconds long.
 Since Mel-Spectrograms are essentially images, I created a Convolutional Neural Network model (with and without regularization for comparison purposes) and fed the images through the model.

-Lastly, to implement a more hybrid approah that is becoming more popular in the field of voice, speech, and music recognition, I implemented a Convolutional Recurrent Neural Network model in which convolutional layers and recurrent layers (GRU) are combined together.
+Lastly, to implement a more hybrid approah that is gaining attraction in the field of voice, speech, and music recognition, I implemented a Convolutional Recurrent Neural Network model in which convolutional layers and recurrent layers (GRU) are combined together.
 CRNN model was able to achieve an accuracy score as high as 86.7% with unseen test data which was very promising.

-While investigating some of the misclassifications, I found that misclassifications took place primarily due to the fact that certain music audio samples felt more like a blend of certain genres.
+While investigating misclassifications for further insight and exploratory analysis, I found that misclassifications took place primarily due to the fact that certain music audio samples felt more like a blend of certain genres.
 This seems to suggest that learning sub-genres and/or music that doesn't necessarily fall "cleanly" to a certain genre may pose a difficult challenge.
 However, with more data and various applications of deep learning models, I believe this is a problem that can be properly addressed.

 Here are some future considerations: